Deep, wide, or infected cuts are more likely to leave scars, while clean, shallow wounds often heal with little to no visible marking.

 2. Location on the Body

 Certain areas of the body are more likely to scar due to skin thickness and tension levels.
 For example, cuts on high-movement areas like joints or over bony prominences tend to stretch and pull during healing, which can worsen scars.
-The face generally heals better with less scarring because of its rich blood supply and thinner skin layers.
+The face often heals with finer scars because of its rich blood supply, though any facial wound can still scar depending on depth, tension, and aftercare.

 3. Age and Skin Type

-Younger individuals typically heal faster but may develop thicker scars like keloids or hypertrophic scars due to more aggressive collagen production.
-Darker skin tones are also at higher risk for keloid formation because of genetic predisposition.
+Younger individuals typically heal faster but may develop thicker scars like keloids or hypertrophic scars due to more active collagen production.
+People with darker skin tones also have a higher risk of keloid formation because of genetic predisposition, and keloid scars can grow beyond the original wound rather than staying confined to it.

 4. Infection and Wound Care

-Infected wounds heal slower and with more inflammation, increasing scar severity.
-Proper cleaning and dressing reduce this risk significantly.
+Infected wounds usually heal more slowly and with more inflammation, increasing the chance of more noticeable scarring.
+Proper cleaning, protection, and timely dressing changes reduce this risk significantly.

 5. Genetics

-Family history plays a role in how your skin responds to injury; some people naturally produce more collagen or have different healing patterns.
+Family history plays a role in how your skin responds to injury; some people naturally produce more collagen or have different healing patterns that make raised or persistent scars more likely.

 The Healing Stages That Affect Scarring